 - For an overview of BigQuery ML, see Introduction to BigQuery ML.

-- For information on creating models, see the
+- For information about creating models, see the

 CREATE MODEL